 Recently I wrote a post about how to push back on people when you need to.
 Leaders who fear losing their jobs stop doing this.
 They take on more and more work until they are swamped, along with their overworked team.

-These leaders are so fearful that they believe pushing back will make them seem like they aren’t a team player and instead start to concede ground when they normally wouldn’t.
+These leaders are so fearful that they believe pushing back will make them seem like they aren’t a team player and instead start to agree to things they normally wouldn’t.

 The problem is, good leaders push back when they need to.
 They say “no”.
 They fight for their work life balance and they fight to stop being overburdened so that they can continue to do a good job.

-Leader who compromise on how they would normally behave in this manner begin to suffer emotional labour as they are torn between acting a certain way and believing that they should really be acting in another.
+Leaders who compromise on how they would normally behave begin to suffer emotional labour as they know they should be pushing back, but they feel they can’t.

-Fear of losing your job makes you focus on LOOKING valuable instead of BEING valuable
+Fear of losing your job makes you focus on looking good instead of being valuable

 People say perception is important.
 They are right.
 But if you believe that people think you work hard because you are in the office longer than others or you look busy, you might be surprised at what others *really* think.